vanioinformatika/docker-publish/README.md

 ## Configuration

-There is zero configuration.
-All parameters comes from package.json *name* and *version* properties.
+There is *zero configuration.* All parameters comes from package.json: *name* and *version* properties.

-_* Maybe you want to use your own private docker repository, in this case see the next chapter._
+_* Maybe you want to use your own private docker repository, in this case please see the next chapter._

 ### Customization